GerardoPMData/Data-Driven-Marketing-Strategies/README.md

-# CF5.7Python
-Instacart - Discovering sales patterns using Python:

-This repository consists of Python code created in order to uncover more information on the sales patterns of Instacart, an online grocery store.
+Project Description: Instacart – Discovering Sales Patterns Using Python This repository contains Python code developed to analyze sales patterns of Instacart customers, an online grocery retailer.
+The objective is to uncover key insights that inform marketing strategies and improve product segmentation.

-Data belongs to a number of open-source data sets from Instacart:
-"The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on 17.11.2024
+By leveraging exploratory data analysis (EDA), customer purchasing behaviors and population flows were examined to enhance targeted marketing campaigns.
+Actionable recommendations have been derived to optimize customer engagement and product placement strategies.

+The dataset includes transaction records, product details, and customer demographics, enabling a comprehensive analysis of shopping trends.

+Key Skills & Techniques:
+Data wrangling and merging
+Data grouping and aggregation
+Deriving meaningful variables